otnemrasordep/progGP-ismir2023/README.md

 This repository is part of a tutorial at ISMIR 2023.

-To follow the tutorial, please open the [progmetaltabgenerator_ismir2023tutorial.ipynb](https://github.com/otnemrasordep/progGP-ismir2023/blob/main/progmetaltabgenerator_ismir2023tutorial.ipynb) file and start it using Google Colab (to do this, change the url from "github.com" to "githubtocolab.com").
+To follow the tutorial, please follow this [link](https://githubtocolab.com/otnemrasordep/progGP-ismir2023/blob/main/progmetaltabgenerator_ismir2023tutorial.ipynb).